hubotio/hubot/docs/scripting.md

 ## Receive Middleware Example

-This simple middlware bans hubot use by a particular user, including `hear` listeners.
+This simple middlware bans botforge use by a particular user, including `hear` listeners.
 If the user attempts to run a command explicitly, it will return an error message.